-The discrepancy maybe attributed to the fact that the inner-boundary magnetic field in high latitude, which are not accurately observed, are not well consistent with the real magnetic field configurations.
-Additionally, limitation of the synoptic magnetograms that the magnetic field at different longitudes are observed at different times, and that the empirically defined heating source terms are not able to mimic the complex thermodynamical mechanics during solar maxima, may also lead to discrepancy between simulated and observed pB results.
-Further considering the simulated plasma density and radial velocity distribution, we can conclude that the coronal model COCONUT adopting decomposed energy equation successfully create the low-density, high-speed (LDHS) and the high-density, low-speed (HDLS) structured coronal and solar wind, and distribution of the LDHS flows, usually manifested as bright structures in pB observations, are basically in agreement with observations.
-Further improvement may be achieved by adopting more realistic synchronized magnetograms and more physical consistent heating and acceleration source terms to constrain the coronal model.
+The discrepancy may be attributed to the fact that the inner-boundary magnetic field in high latitudes, which are not accurately observed, is not well consistent with the real magnetic field configurations.
+Additionally, limitations of the synoptic magnetograms include the fact that the magnetic field at different longitudes is observed at different times, and that the empirically defined heating source terms cannot mimic the complex thermodynamic processes during solar maxima, which may also lead to discrepancies between simulated and observed pB results.
+Further considering the simulated plasma density and radial velocity distribution, we can conclude that the coronal model COCONUT, adopting a decomposed energy equation, successfully creates the low-density, high-speed (LDHS) and the high-density, low-speed (HDLS) structured coronal and solar wind, and distribution of the LDHS flows, usually manifested as bright structures in pB observations, are basically in agreement with observations.
+Further improvement may be achieved by adopting more realistic synchronized magnetograms and more physically consistent heating and acceleration source terms to constrain the coronal model.